codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 with the same syntax [shown in pipelines]({{site.baseurl}}/docs/pipelines/configuration/secrets-store/).

 For example if you already have a `token` on a resource call `git-credentials` you can put in the token field the expression {% raw %}`${{secrets.git-credentials@token}}`{% endraw %}.

+## Gerrit
+Codefresh supporrts integration with Gerrit, the open-source web-based code review tool for Git repositories.
+By integrating Gerrit in Codefresh, y

+* **Name**: The name for your Gerrit integration.
+This is the name that will be used in pipelines to reference the Gerrit integration.
+* **Host URL**: The URL of your application's website, for example, `g.codefresh.io`.
+* **Username**: The username of your Gerrit account.
+* **HTTP Password**: The password of your Gerrit account.

+You can then create pipelines with triggers to Git repos

 ## Using your Git provider